-- 2.1 An application has been made to the Scottish Government under Section 36 of the Electricity Act 1989 for the erection of 21 wind turbines (up to 200m in height to blade tip) and associated infrastructure with a 30 year operating lifespan.
-The proposals comprise the following components:- - Twenty-one, 200m tall (to blade tip) wind turbines and their foundations - Crane hardstanding areas adjacent to each turbine - On site access tracks between turbines - Substation - Wellfare Facilities and Maintenance Room - On site energy/ battery storage facility (approximate capacity of 40 Mega Watt (MW)) - 2.2 The installed turbine generation capacity of the proposals would be approximately 126MW with an additional potential on-site battery storage capacity of 40MW.
-It should be noted that battery technology has greatly increased over a very short period in recent times and is expected to continue to evolve rapidly.
-Whilst currently the average achievable battery storage capacity is 5MW it is hoped that, given the long term nature (30 years) of these proposals, if successful, battery storage of 40MW is achievable. - 2.3 As the proposals relate to a wind farm with an electrical generating capacity of over 50MW the application is made under Section 36 of the Electricity Act, 1989.
+- 2.1 An application has been made to the Scottish Government under Section 36 of the Electricity Act 1989 for the erection of 14 wind turbines (with a maximum height of 180m to blade tip) and associated infrastructure with a 30 year operating lifespan.
+The proposals represent an amendment to a previous consent issued by the Scottish Government for the erection of 17 turbines at a height of 132m.
+The current proposals comprise the following components:- - Fourteen turbines with eleven at 180m tall (to blade tip) wind turbines and three turbines at 150m tall (to blade tip) - Crane hardstanding areas adjacent to each turbine - On site access tracks between turbines - Substation and compound - Electrical infrastructure including temporary (7 years) anemometer mast (up to 90m in height) and transmission cabling - Borrow pits (up to two) - On site energy / battery storage facility - 2.2 The installed turbine generation capacity of the proposals would be approximately 80MW in total.
+Four of the proposed turbines (T7, T8, T9 and T10) are located within the administrative boundary of West Lothian and these all have a proposed height of 180m to blade tip.
+The remaining ten turbines are wholly located within the administrative boundary of South Lanarkshire Council.
+Three of these proposed turbines (T1, T2 and T3) are located furthest west within the site boundary and the height proposed for these three turbines is up to 150m to blade tip.
+The remaining seven turbines within the South Lanarkshire boundary (T4, T5, T6, T11, T12, T13 and T14) have proposed maximum heights of 180m to blade tip. - 2.3 As the proposals relate to a wind farm with an electrical generating capacity of over 50MW the application is made under Section 36 of the Electricity Act, 1989.
 Unlike an application for planning permission, the S36 application is made to the Scottish Government who are the Consenting Authority with South Lanarkshire Council being a Statutory Consultee as part of the assessment process.